State Succession in International Law

 This book relates both to the taxonomy of state succession (see chapter 2, pp. 8–12; chapter 11, pp. 92–98; and chapter 12, pp. 99–101) and to specific issues such as nationality, private and acquired rights, treaties, property, and succession to the predecessor’s jurisdiction.
-The reference book prior to O’Connell’s work now offers us an historical account of state succession.
+The reference book prior to O’Connell’s work now offers us a historical account of state succession.
 Text available online.

-Menon, P. K. The Succession of States in Respect to Treaties, State property, Archives and Debts.
+Menon, P. K. The Succession of States in Respect to Treaties, State Property, Archives and Debts.
 Lewiston, NY: Edwin Mellen, 1991.